-Tropical cyclones and their remnants are significant extreme storm events that occasionally impact the MIDN.
-Although wind damage can accompany these storms, the heavy precipitation and flooding from these storms is by far the more important disturbance factor for the MIDN ecosystems.
+The number and severity of storm events in the APHN varies greatly from year to year.
+Several nor'easters of varying intensities impact the APHN each year (Groisman et al. 2000).
+Other storm events are not as frequent.
+Ice storms also occur occasionally in the APHN (Changnon 2003).
+Tropical cyclones and their remnants are significant extreme storm events that occasionally impact the APHN in the summer and fall.
+Although some wind damage can accompany these storms, the heavy precipitation and flooding from these storms is by far a more important disturbance factor for the APHN ecosystems.
 About three tropical storms and/or hurricanes have made landfall in the U.S. each year over the past century (Lyons 2004).
 Most of these storms that make landfall in the U.S. originate either in the Gulf of Mexico or the Western Caribbean (Lyons 2004).
 Strong hurricanes have generally made landfall in the U.S. at a rate of just under one per year over the past century (Smith 1999; Lyons 2004).
-The number of these storms that impact the MIDN has been very sporadic during this time period but the events, when they do occur, tend to do so in clusters.
+The number of these storms that impact the APHN has been very sporadic during this time period but the events, when they do occur, tend to do so in clusters.
 These clusters of storms occur on time scales of a couple decades (Smith 1999).

 2.4.
-Parameter Regression on Independent Slopes Model (PRISM)
+Parameter Regression on Independent Slopes Model

-Figures 2.1-2.2 and Figures 2.4-2.5 were generated using the Parameter Regression on Independent Slopes Model (PRISM).
-This model was developed to address the extreme spatial and elevation gradients exhibited by the climate of the western United States (Daly et al. 1994; 2002; Gibson et al. 2002; Doggett et al. 2004).
-The maps produced through PRISM have undergone rigorous evaluation in the western U.S. Originally, this model was developed to provide climate information at scales matching available land-cover maps to assist in ecologic modeling.
+The climate maps presented here were generated using the Parameter Regression on Independent Slopes Model (PRISM).
+This model was developed to address the extreme spatial and elevation gradients exhibited by the climate of the western U.S. (Daly et al. 1994; 2002; Gibson et al. 2002; Doggett et al. 2004).
+The maps produced through PRISM have undergone rigorous evaluation in the western U.S. This model was developed originally to provide climate information at scales matching available land-cover maps to assist in ecologic modeling.
 The PRISM technique accounts for the scale-dependent effects of topography on mean values of climate elements.
 Elevation provides the first-order constraint for the mapped climate fields, with slope and orientation (aspect) providing second-order constraints.
 The model has been enhanced gradually to address inversions, coast/land gradients, and climate patterns in small-scale trapping basins.
 Monthly climate fields are generated by PRISM to account for seasonal variations in elevation gradients in climate elements.
 These monthly climate fields then can be combined into seasonal and annual climate fields.
 Since PRISM maps are grid maps, they do not replicate point values but rather, for a given grid cell, represent the grid-cell average of the climate variable in question at the average elevation for that cell.
-The model relies on observed surface and upper-air measurements to estimate spatial climate fields.
+The model relies on observed surface and upperair measurements to estimate spatial climate fields.

 Figure 2.6.
-Precipitation time series, 1895-2005, for selected regions in the MIDN.
+Precipitation time series, 1895-2005, for selected regions in the APHN.
 These include twelvemonth precipitation (ending in December) (red), 10-year running mean (blue), mean (green), and plus/minus one standard deviation (green dotted).
-Locations include southeastern Pennsylvania (a), northern Virginia (b), and the eastern Piedmont of Virginia (c).
+Locations include southwestern North Carolina (a), eastern Tennessee (b), and southwestern Virginia (c).

 Figure 2.7.
-Temperature time series, 1895-2005, for selected regions in the MIDN.
+Temperature time series, 1895-2005, for selected regions in the APHN.
 These include twelvemonth average temperature (ending in December) (red), 10-year running mean (blue), mean (green), and plus/minus one standard deviation (green dotted).
-Locations include southeastern Pennsylvania (a), northern Virginia (b), and the eastern Piedmont of Virginia (c).
+Locations include southwestern North Carolina (a), eastern Tennessee (b), and southwestern Virginia (c).